Event Info for Teams

 - Directly or via the mobile app.

 If you already have a play.fiba3x3.com profile (formerly known as 3x3Planet) it may possibly not be a confirmed account.
-FIBA will send you a confirmation email request once a month until you confirm your email.
 It is important that you confirm your email in order to receive the FIBA ranking points that you earn at events.

 There are grades for men and women in the following age groups:

-The eligibility date is determined by the Tour schedule and has been used to accommodate players that will play more than one event over 2017 and 2018
+The eligibility date is determined by the Tour schedule and has been used to accommodate players that will play more than one event during the 2019 Tour.

 9.15am Cutoff for pre-registered teams to check in and on-the-day registrations